Ceiling Joists

 Framing a Ceiling

-There are many ways to frame ceilings, just as there are for framing floors, walls, and roofs.
-For example, the diagram below shows how you can create a slant on the edge of a ceiling by adding some simple framing.
-This would be a good use for scrap material.
+There are many ways to frame ceilings, as there are for framing floors, walls, and roofs.
+For example, the diagram below shows how you can create a slant on the edge of a ceiling by adding some simple framing - this would be a good use for scrap material.

 Ceiling Joists

-For building code information related to ceilings and rafters, check out the International Residential Code (IRC) website.
+For building code information related to ceiling joists and rafters, check out the International Residential Code (IRC) website.

 What next?